 The first line of defense is positioning.
 Some tips to better position yourself while feeding and holding your child include:

 Remember that pillows are your friends!
 Use them to prop your elbows up so your wrists can be in neutral positions.

 Use U-shaped baby pillows to support your child instead of arm support pillows.

 Use a pillow in the small of your back to maintain its curve.

 Use a smaller U-shaped neck pillow, especially when you are tired and need to rest your neck.

 The next line of defense is doing mini-exercises that combat poor postures.
-Despite how much you try, it is inevitable that you will slump forward, look down too much, and position your arms wrong.
+Despite how much you try, it's inevitable that you'll slump forward, look down too much, and position your arms wrong.
 To combat this you can perform exercises that stretch your limbs and activate the opposite muscle groups to balance your body out.
 Try the following:

 How often you should do these exercises will depend on the number of offending tasks you have performed, but a good place to start is 2-3 sets of 10 repetitions for each exercise, 3-4 times per day.

 Give these tips a try to relieve the aches and pains of parenting so you can enjoy all the wonderful parts of raising a little one.